joshuaxiao13/kaggle-march-madness-2025/README.md

 You may need to `chmod u+x`.

 To download the Kaggle datasets, you need to create and add a Kaggle API key to local environment to use the Kaggle CLI.
-Consult the [https://www.kaggle.com/docs/api](Kaggle documentation).
+Consult the [Kaggle documentation](https://www.kaggle.com/docs/api).

 3. Open `notebook.ipynb` in the Jupyter notebok interface and run the first 28 blocks.